VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 - All the VictoriaMetrics cluster components must run in protected private network without direct access from untrusted networks such as Internet.
 - External clients must access `vminsert` and `vmselect` via auth proxy such as [vmauth](https://docs.victoriametrics.com/vmauth.html) or [vmgateway](https://docs.victoriametrics.com/vmgateway.html).
-- The auth proxy must accept auth tokens from untrusted networks only via https in order to protect the auth tokens from eavesdropping.
+- The auth proxy must accept auth tokens from untrusted networks only via https in order to protect the auth tokens from MitM attacks.
 - It is recommended using distinct auth tokens for distinct [tenants](#multitenancy) in order to reduce potential damage in case of compromised auth token for some tenants.
 - Prefer using lists of allowed [API endpoints](#url-format), while disallowing access to other endpoints when configuring auth proxy in front of `vminsert` and `vmselect`.
   This minimizes attack surface.
+- All http-serving components also respond with reasonable default headers for HSTS, CSP and Frame-Options, configurable with flags.

 See also [security recommendation for single-node VictoriaMetrics](https://docs.victoriametrics.com/#security) and [the general security page at VictoriaMetrics website](https://victoriametrics.com/security/).